itsabgr/stylattr/README.md

 **TODO**

 - [ ] A tool to compile static stylesheet rules from style attributes
-- [ ] Add auto autocompletion feature for IDEs
+- [ ] Impl auto autocompletion feature for IDEs

 _need contributions!️_